 · Digital Vehicle Key: this system uses near field communication technology and allows the driver's smartphone to be used as a vehicle key.
 Simply holding the smartphone at the door handle is all it takes to unlock the vehicle.
 It is also possible to start the vehicle after placing the smartphone in the centre console.

-· Remote Parking Pilot: this system allows the vehicle to be moved into and out of parking spaces remotely using a smartphone app for the first time, enabling the occupants to get into and out of the car easily, even if space is very tight.
+· Remote Parking Assist: this system allows the vehicle to be moved into and out of parking spaces remotely using a smartphone app for the first time, enabling the occupants to get into and out of the car easily, even if space is very tight.
 The parking scenario is enacted automatically - including steering, braking and direction changes - as long as the driver continues to provide a confirmation gesture on the smartphone.